squid-cloud-samples/todo/frontend/public/tutorial.md

 ## Adding a Trigger

 Squid's [Trigger](https://docs.squid.cloud/docs/development-tools/backend/triggers) functionality executes a given function in response to a change in a database.
+This feature works with any database connected to Squid, allowing you to extend the functionality of your data source and easily automate tasks.

+Let's implement a trigger that runs when a change is made to any to-do, and then updates the value of `lastUpdated` if the value of `done` has changed.
-Let's move the functionality that indicates when a to-do was last updated from the client to the backend.

-1. In the frontend's `App.tsx` file, remove `updatedAt: new Date()`:
+1. Move the functionality that indicates when a to-do was last updated from the client to the backend.
+In the frontend's `App.tsx` file, remove `updatedAt: new Date()`:

 ```tsx
 function App() {